David-Barrett-MS/SMTPOAuthSample/README.md

 `<EmailFile>` is optional, but if specified it will be sent as the DATA part of the SMTP conversation (it should be a standard MIME file in .eml format).
 This can be useful for replaying/testing messages.
 If this parameter is missing, a simple test message is created instead.

 If the parameters are valid, you will be prompted to log-in to the mailbox using the default system browser (SMTP only supports delegated access).
-Once done, the application will use the token to log on to the mailbox and retrieve the number of unread messages in the Inbox.
+Once done, the application will use the token to send an email to the user.
 The SMTP conversation will be shown in the console.

 A successful test looks like this: